 Lesson 1: Electricity and how it works

-In this chapter, we cover the basics of Electricity and how it works and we’ll mainly concentrate on current electricity i.e. what powers our gadgets.
+In this tutorial, we cover the basics of Electricity and how it works and we’ll mainly concentrate on current electricity i.e. what powers our gadgets.
 Our main intention here is to understand how electricity flows from a power source through wires, spinning motors, and powering our gadgets.

 Lesson 2: Circuit Basics – Open Vs Closed

-In this chapter, we cover the basics of an electric circuit in greater detail.
+In this tutorial, we cover the basics of an electric circuit in greater detail.
 We’ll understand what voltage is and how it works and we’ll also look at the two special cases of electric circuits ie. short and open circuits.

 Lesson 3: Current – AC Vs DC

-In this chapter, we look at the two forms of conveying electric power from one point to another ie Alternating Current (AC) and Direct Current (DC) and we’ll also cover how the two forms (AC and DC) are generated and their respective applications in our day-to-day lives.
+In this tutorial, we look at the two forms of conveying electric power from one point to another ie Alternating Current (AC) and Direct Current (DC) and we’ll also cover how the two forms (AC and DC) are generated and their respective applications in our day-to-day lives.

 Lesson 4: Resistance, Voltage, Current & Ohm’s Law

-In this chapter, we explore the basics of Voltage, Current, and Resistance and how they relate to each other using Ohm’s Law (the basis for the analysis of any electric circuit.).
+In this tutorial, we explore the basics of Voltage, Current, and Resistance and how they relate to each other using Ohm’s Law (the basis for the analysis of any electric circuit.).
 These are the 3 main building blocks that are required to manipulate and fully utilize electricity.

 Lesson 5: Resistors

-In this chapter, we look at Resistors, what they’re, the units of resistance, the schematic symbol for resistors on a simulated electric circuit, the different types of resistors, how to read resistor values, how to connect resistors in series and parallel, and finally the different applications of resistors.
+In this tutorial, we look at Resistors, what they’re, the units of resistance, the schematic symbol for resistors on a simulated electric circuit, the different types of resistors, how to read resistor values, how to connect resistors in series and parallel, and finally the different applications of resistors.

 Lesson 6: Capacitor Basics